JuanBindez/rocket/README.md

 #### MakeLine:

 - The main focus of "MakeLine" is on automating system commands and scripts, making it easier to perform daily or common tasks.
 It is flexible enough to handle a variety of commands beyond code compilation.

-#### Makefile:

-- The "Makefile" is mainly used to define build rules and dependencies in software development projects.
-It manages the compilation of source code into executable binaries and other artifacts.